Previous Page Next Page

 If field staff requests help from other field staff for a courtesy interview or services to a client or family in an open case, the intake specialist:

-• Tells the requester to contact the relevant local office.
+• Tells the requester to contact the appropriate local office.

 • Provides the necessary business phone numbers and information to assist in the communication between field staff.